 A large female alligator named Antoinette also falls in love with Donald in the Quack Pack episode "Gator Aid".
 Constantly puckering her lips in front of him while crawling and swimming after Donald she tries to kiss him several times.
 She only succeeds on camera once by planting a kiss right on the top of his head.
 However she may have kissed him on the lips a few times because at one point she turns him away from the camera, kissing noises are heard and pink hearts float in the air.
 When we see the two both of their lips are already puckered and Antionette is getting ready for a giant smooch.
 This is when Donald escapes from her embrace, but Antionette never gives up trying to make out with him.
 During the cartoon Donald even has a nightmare that they are married with half alligator and half duck children and in that dream she gives him a peck on the cheek.
 Some time after he wakes up, the gator who is five times larger than Donald Duck offers him a pink heart shaped box of candy.
 She also offers him a wedding ring while wearing a white veil!
 This time around Daisy is rather indifferent to the alligator's crush on Donald.

 Even Clarabelle Cow gets the hots for Donald Duck in one of the Mickey Mouseworks intros.
 Donald puts a huge three layer cake in front of Mickey's logo and writes "Starring Donald Duck" on it.
 Clarabelle Cow emerges from the cake in a two piece green bikini posing provocatively in an attempt to seduce Donald with this bachelor's cake fantasy.
 The very skinny cow bats her eyelashes at the horrified Duck while little hearts float above her head.
-He tries to run away but Clarabelle grabs Donald inside the cake and the lid closes.
-The duck struggles as shown by the wobbling cake while she kisses him like crazy.
+Donald turns to run away but Clarabelle grabs Donald by the tail of his sailor suit, drags him inside the cake and the lid closes.
+The duck struggles as shown by the wobbling cake while we can hear her kissing him like crazy.
 The dazed Donald escapes from Clarabelle Cow's kissing session and passes out.